mnot/I-D/link-template/draft.md

 {{URI-TEMPLATE}} defines a syntax for templates that, when expanded using a set of variables, results in a URI {{URI}}.

-This specification defines a HTTP {{HTTP}} header field for conveying templates for links in the headers of a HTTP message.
-It is complimentary to the Link header field {{WEB-LINKING}}, which carries links directly.
+This specification defines a HTTP header field {{HTTP}} for conveying templates for links in the headers of a HTTP message.
+It is complimentary to the Link header field defined in {{Section 3 of WEB-LINKING}}, which carries links directly.

 ## Notational Conventions